 From a valuation perspective, there are several issues, bearing in mind that you only own 5%:

 - The Company has a ton of “off-balance-sheet” equity, which is a little unusual – actually, a lot unusual.
 This reduces financing risk, but it also messes with the predictability of the capital structure.
 Furthermore, having that $1 million shareholder debt converted to equity would dilute a 5% shareholder to near invisibility overnight.

 - The one controlling shareholder has the entire operation and the minority shareholder

-- Their history is very short, so how much can we extrapolate from it?
+- Their history is concise, so how much can we extrapolate from it?
 Historical earnings are useful only in that their trend suggests that $500k EBITDA next year is plausible.

 So how did we come to a reasonable value?
 First, we assumed that the capital structure would remain as it was.
 If not, the CEO would presumably be out of there.
 We ran several discounted cash flow scenarios, testing continued strong growth and improving margins versus more moderate growth and lower margins, and got a fix on the value of each outcome.
 After a few iterations, the owner and the CEO agreed on a most likely scenario, made the stock grant, and we put the project to sleep.
 Will it wake up again?